 Pharmacogenomic testing broadly describes how one's genome, or multiple genes, can influence drug response while more targeted pharmacogenetic testing describes genotyping a specific gene to predict response to certain medications.
 This document addresses pharmacogenomic testing for the purpose of informing medication selection, dosage, and risk of adverse side effects.
-This guideline does not address tumor testing (see Clinical Appropriateness Guideline Molecular Testing of Solid and Hematologic Tumors and Malignancies), germline testing (See Clinical Appropriateness Guideline Genetic Testing for Hereditary Cancer Susceptibility) or gene expression classifiers as well as genetic testing to generate polygenic risk scores (see Clinical Appropriateness Guideline for Genetic Testing for Single-Gene and Multifactorial Conditions).
+It also addresses genetic testing to predict risk of thrombosis.
+This guideline does not address tumor testing performed to direct treatment decisions (see Clinical Appropriateness Guideline Molecular Testing of Solid and Hematologic Tumors and Malignancies) or genetic testing to generate polygenic risk scores (see Clinical Appropriateness Guideline for Genetic Testing for Single-Gene and Multifactorial Conditions).
 All tests listed in these guidelines may not require prior authorization; please refer to the health plan.